Russia's Gazprom says new turbine halt will further cut gas to Germany via Nord Stream 1 | Headlines

 - Russian Federation

-Russia's Gazprom said on Monday it was halting another turbine in the Nord Stream 1 pipeline to Germany and the flow of gas, already at just 40% of capacity, would fall by another half from Wednesday.
+Russia's Gazprom said on Monday it was halting another turbine in the Nord Stream 1 pipeline to Germany and that flows of gas would fall to the equivalent of just one fifth of normal capacity.
 The new blow to supply comes at a moment of high tension as Russia and the West exchange economic blows in response to Moscow's actions in Ukraine.
 The European Union has accused Russia of resorting to energy blackmail, while the Kremlin says the gas disruption has been caused by maintenance issues and the effect of Western sanctions.

+Gazprom said it was halting the operation of another Siemens gas turbine at Nord Stream 1's Portovaya compressor station in accordance with the instructions of the relevant watchdog, taking into account the technical condition of the engine.
+It said throughput from 0400 GMT on Wednesday would therefore fall to 33 million cubic metres per day.
+That is just half of the current flows, already at just 40% of normal capacity.

 Gazprom resumed gas flows via Nord Stream 1 last week after a 10-day maintenance break, but only at 40% of the pipeline's capacity - a level Russia has said it was forced to lower volumes to in June because of the delayed return of a turbine being serviced in Canada.
 European politicians have challenged that explanation, with Germany saying the turbine in question was not meant to be used until September.